 NJ law provides for direct payments within the federal parameters.

 A Number of Considerations Can Help or Hinder Benefits for Divorced Military Spouses

 While the USFSPA makes it possible for divorced military spouses apply for benefits, the legal process can be complicated if the spouses fail to make appropriate arrangements during the divorce process.

 Similarly, other issues can exist when the divorce terms do not comply with the USFSPA rules, such as might be the case if the court awards more than the maximum percentage of disposable retired pay set by the USFSPA.

 Additionally, unless military members purchase survivor benefit plans while still married, their spouses’ retirement income benefits can end based on a period determined by the NJ Courts — or upon the death of the service member.

 The key times to help protect the rights of military spouses are during the marriage and during divorce settlement negotiations.
 It is essential to seek support from a lawyer with a detailed understanding of state and military rules as they pertain to divorce and other family issues.

-Call Riordan & Associates, LLC or use our convenient online contact form to learn how we address special issues like these to help protect the entire family.
+Call Riordan Family Law or use our convenient online contact form to learn how we address special issues like these to help protect the entire family.